 Azure IoT, Big Data, AI and Machine Learning

-- Azure IoT Hub is used to manage message hub for IoT enabled devices.
+- Azure IoT Hub is used to manage message hubs for IoT-enabled devices.
 Allows you to present reports programmatically.

-- Azure IoT Central – It is IoT hub with dashboard.
+- Azure IoT Central – It is an IoT hub with a dashboard.
 It represents reports with UI instead of programming.

 - Azure Sphere – It provides comprehensive solutions for IoT devices with high security.
-It is useful in voting machine, ATM, Point of Sale Device where high security needed.
+It is useful in voting machines, ATMs, and Point of Sale Device where high security is needed.

 - Big Data Solution – For end-to-end analytic solution of Big data to run complex queries we can use Azure Synapse Analytics; it is earlier known as Azure SQL Data Warehouse.